Do you provide physiotherapy to ICBC customers injured in a car crash? Here are a few things you need to know.

 ICBC is the first payer for physiotherapy sessions administered on or after April 1, 2019.

-Physiotherapists approved to treat our customers may use the Health Care Provider Invoicing and Reporting (HCPIR) application or the Health Care Provider Portal (HCPP) to
+Physiotherapists approved to treat ICBC customers may use the Health Care Provider Invoicing and Reporting (HCPIR) application or the Health Care Provider Portal (HCPP) to

 Physiotherapists are expected to assess patients and determine their treatment plans in accordance with College practice standards.

 When treating a patient with an injury listed in sections 3 or 4 of the Diagnostic and Treatment Protocols in the

 Insurance (Vehicle) Act, a health care practitioner must educate the patient with respect to the following:

 (1) (a) if applicable, the desirability of an early return:

 a. to the activities the patient could perform before the injury, or

 b. to the patient's employment, occupation or profession or the patient's training or education in a program or course;